EddyMedina/ELKproject/README.md

 Which URL do you navigate to in order to check that the ELK server is running?
 The ELKs servers public IP.

+##Bonus:
-**Bonus**, Specific commands you need to run and download the playbook.
+Specific commands you need to run and download the playbook.

 To use the playbooks, we must perform the following steps: